Lance-Town/blackjack-21/README.md

 # Blackjack-21
 Play blackjack against a computer!
+This was my very first introduction to C++, and I thought blackjack would be a fun game to learn the langauge with.

 <h2>
 Installation